DoctorEenot/DoctorEenot-/README.md

 # DoctorEenot
-I write code, and build circuits.
+I write code, build circuits and drink coffee.

 I can write pretty much everything, if I have enough coffee.